phetsims/phet-info/doc/core-description-quickstart-guide.md

 Expose numeric values at the same precision in the PDOM as on-screen.

-- Use the same formatter (toFixed, NumberFormatter, or DerivedProperty.toFixedProperty) for both visual text and PDOM strings.
+- Use the same formatter (toFixed, NumberFormatter) for both visual text and PDOM strings.
 - If a value is shown with units or a label visually, include the same units or label in the PDOM string.
 - For components that supply their own PDOM value text (such as AccessibleSlider or AccessibleValueHandler), override